lmaughan921/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 Edit Dynamic Media Configuration page opens.
 ![Scene 7 Configuration on Brand Portal](assets/S7Config.png)

 3. Provide:
     * Title
     * Credentials (Email ID and Password) to access Scene 7 server
     * Region
 Make sure these values are the same as those in your AEM Author instance.
->[!NOTE]
->
->The [video encoding profiles](https://helpx.adobe.com/experience-manager/6-5/assets/using/video-profiles.html) are not published to Brand Portal, instead are fetched from the Scene 7 server.
-Therefore, for video encodes to be played successfully in Brand Portal, ensure that the configuration details are the same as the [Scene7 cloud configuration](https://helpx.adobe.com/experience-manager/6-5/assets/using/config-dms7.html#ConfiguringDynamicMediaCloudServices) in your AEM Author instance.

 4. Select **Connect to Dynamic Media**.